lotusnprod/lotus-manuscript/manuscript.md

 ### Data Interpretation

 To illustrate the nature and dimensions of the LOTUS dataset, some selected examples of data interpretation are shown.
 First, the repartition of chemical structures among four important NP reservoirs: plants, fungi, animals and bacteria (Table @tbl:repartition).
 Then, the distribution of biological organisms according to the number of related chemical structures and likewise the distribution of chemical structures across biological organisms are illustrated (Figure @fig:distribution).
 Furthermore, the individual electronic NP resources participation in LOTUS data is resumed using the UpSet plot depiction, which allows the visualization of intersections in data sets (Figure @fig:upset).
 Across these figures we take again the two previous examples, i.e, *β*-sitosterol as chemical structure and *Arabidopsis thaliana* as biological organism because of their well-documented statuses.
 Finally, a biologically-interpreted chemical tree and a chemically-interpreted biological tree are presented (Figure @fig:tmap and Figure @fig:magicTree).
 The examples illustrate the overall chemical and biological coverage of LOTUS by linking family-specific classes of chemical structures to their taxonomic position.
-Table @tbl:repartition, Figures @fig:distribution, @fig:tmap, and @fig:magic-tree were generated using the frozen data (2021-05-05 timestamp), which is available for download at [https://osf.io/c8hgb/](https://osf.io/c8hgb/).
+Table @tbl:repartition, Figures @fig:distribution, @fig:tmap, and @fig:magicTree were generated using the frozen data (2021-05-05 timestamp), which is available for download at [https://osf.io/c8hgb/](https://osf.io/c8hgb/).
 Figure @fig:upset required a dataset containing information from DNP and the complete data used for its generation is therefore not available for public distribution.
 All scripts used for the generation of the figures (including [SI-5](SI-5---Complement-to-Figure-7)) are available in the [lotusProcessor](https://gitlab.com/lotus7/lotusProcessorv) repository in the [src/4_visualizing](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/4_visualizing) directory for reproducibility.

 #### Repartition of Chemical Structures across reported Biological Organisms in LOTUS